moravveji/module_stat/Readme.md

 + `test_module_stat` is a basic test suite for different functionalities and modules
 + `run_module_stat` provides few runtime examples for using this package

+## Notes
++ As the development evolved, I noticed that a better data structure could have been used for some attributes of some of the classes.
+E.g. `stats.loaded`, `stats.called` and `stats.used` are currently dictionaries where in most cases the values of the keys are `None`; for these attributes, the use of Python `set` could have done the job similarly, with an added benefit of using somehow less RAM.
+The only point here is that the abovementioned dictionaries do not grow too large per each script, so, it is pretty safe to live with the current development.

 ## Dependencies
 + Python 3.6
 + numpy